agocke/agocke.github.io/content/blog/2021-06-07-bad-defaults.md

 case of the the `default()` problem.
 Yes, I consider `default()` to be an even bigger problem than `null`.

 It's not just reference types that have the same problem, either.
-Consider `ImmutableArray&lt;T&rt;`;
-this type contains a single reference to an array, and for performance reasons it does not check if the array is null before accessing an element.
+Consider `ImmutableArray<T>`; this type contains a single reference to an array.
 Of course, if the `ImmutableArray` is created by using one of the standard creation functions, it's not possible for the internal array to be null.
-If you use `default()`, however, the access function will throw, just like a reference type.
+If you use `default()`, however, the array field will be null and the access function will throw, just like a reference type.

 [^1]: Which are value types, but special ones.